 The Hyderabad team has already given a memorandum to Chief Session Judge of City Civil Court (where two family courts are involved) and Justice Shri Sitarama Murthy Garu has already assured them of dedicating one such hall for this noble cause.

 Shah further added that during Children Day Celebration this year, Justice Shri Chandraiah Garu who was the chief guest of the occasion spoke about the importance of a father in the development of a child.
 He said – “Children need both parents, the mother provides love and care to the child, while the father provides much-needed security.”
 Justice Chandraiah Garu also expressed his concern over spoiling the child – father relation by some mothers.

-CRISP as an NGO for fathers and children’s rights in India not only provide free counseling to the fathers but also represent this cause in all possible forums including parliament and also organize events in different cities to create awareness.
+CRISP as an NGO for fathers and children’s rights in India not only provide free counselling to the fathers but also represent this cause in all possible forums including parliament and also organize events in different cities to create awareness.

-Explaining the importance of shared parenting in ensuring child rights and family welfare, Mr. Kumar V Jahgirdar the founder president of CRISP brings the attention to the likelihood of increased crimes in a fatherless society.
+Explaining the importance of shared parenting in ensuring child rights and family welfare, Mr Kumar V Jahgirdar the founder president of CRISP brings attention to the likelihood of increased crimes in a fatherless society.
 He brings the attention to statistics found in the USA that says, Children from fatherless homes are –

 - Five times more likely to commit suicide